 Day or night, rain or shine—Virginia Beach provides visitors with enough entertainment to overflow any well-planned travel itinerary.
 When the sun goes down and the energy rises, nothing says “vacation” like getting all dolled up and going out for a night on the town.

-For the best live performances, take a stroll along the oceanfront for fantastic venues offering a wide variety of entertainment through Beach Street USA.
-There’s always something happening at Neptune Park on 31st Street.
-Start your evening off right by seeing performances by local bands.
-At the 24th Street Stage, visitors will be delighted to partake in thrilling events occurring at three stages along the oceanfront.
+Stage Performances For the best live performances, take a stroll along the oceanfront for fantastic venues offering a wide variety of entertainment through Live!
+On Atlantic.
+There’s always something happening at Neptune Park on 31st Stree, the 24th Street Stage, or 17th Street Stage.
+Visitors will be delighted to partake in thrilling events occurring at three stages along the oceanfront.

-One event that draws huge crowds each year is the American Music Festival held Aug.
-29–31 at 5th Street Stage, 17th Street Park, 24th Street Park and 31st Street Park.
+One event that draws huge crowds each year is the Oceanfront Concert Series brought to you by BeachEventsvb.com, held all summer long.
 The festival brings the sounds of rock, jazz, country, R&B and more to the Oceanfront for one of the largest outdoor music events on the East Coast featuring national, regional and local acts.
 With thrilling performances nearly every night of the week, there’s enough outdoor entertainment to keep you busy all summer long.

 Museums & Art This summer, the Virginia MOCA (Virginia Museum of Contemporary Art) will include a new exhibition called Multiplicity, featuring more than 80 prints by outstanding modern and contemporary artists.
 Local collections of art are always available, and they are the best way to bring some of Virginia Beach’s culture home with you.

 One of the places visitors can admire these local treasures is at Richard Stravitz Sculpture and Fine Art Galleries on Laskin Road and Pacific Avenue.
 The gallery features paintings as well as prints and jewelry, all reflective of the oceanfront’s artistic talents.
 This pair of galleries has won a variety of awards to include one for “Best Sculpture.”

 You don’t necessarily have to visit a gallery to find some bright, cheery art pieces to liven your day.
 Simply by stepping out on the beach visitors will be delighted to see a colorful makeover for the lifeguard stands and storage containers that hold beach chairs and umbrellas available to rent.
 The installation, titled Project LifeguART will transform 42 lifeguard stands and 37 storage containers along a 3-mile stretch from 1st to 40th Street.

 Another inspiring museum is the Virginia Aviation Museum, where planes tower over visitors and hold historic tales of sky-high flights and aerial battles.
 The Military Aviation Museum is home to one of the largest private collections of World War I and II era military aircraft in the world, each restored to its prior military condition.
 People of all ages can enjoy the Virginia Aquarium & Marine Science Center featuring marsh, bay and ocean exhibits, a harbor seal tank, nature trails, an IMAX Theatre and one stellar gift shop.